aiminwei/God-s-Eye-Server/README.md

     session_id      →  session_id of each victim
     victim_info     →  the host information about victim (include username, hostname and machine type)
+    identified      →  whether this victim has been identified

 ```
 {